-Trump walks away from deal with North Korea's Kim over sanctions demand
+'Sometimes you have to walk': Trump scraps North Korea summit deal

 Trump said the United States would be able to inspect some North Korean facilities but he did not go into specifics.

-While Trump indicated a more flexible stance in the run-up to the Hanoi summit, critics had warned that he risked squandering vital leverage over North Korea if he gave away too much, too quickly.
+While Trump indicated a more flexible stance in the run-up to the Hanoi summit, critics had warned he risked squandering vital leverage over North Korea if he gave away too much, too quickly.

 U.S. intelligence officials have said there is no sign North Korea would eve give up its entire arsenal of nuclear weapons, which Kim’s ruling family sees as vital to its survival.